yoshseven/nazuna/README.md

 ### 🤖 **What is nazuna Bot?**

-**nazuna Bot** is an epic WhatsApp bot built with **Node.js** and **Baileys**.
+**nazuna Bot** is an epic WhatsApp bot built with **Node.js** and **WaLib**.
 It’s like a supercharged assistant: automates tasks, manages groups, and offers commands for everything from admin tasks to fun.
 Perfect for beginners and highly customizable for coders.

 > ⚠️ **Serious Warning**: nazuna Bot is **copyright-protected**.
 Removing credits, selling, or distributing modified versions without permission is illegal and may lead to legal trouble.